 Learn all the basics (and more).
 Build 5 complete mobile apps.
 Deploy your apps to the Apple App Store, Google Play, and to the web as a Progressive Web Application (PWA).

-If you haven't at least heard of Ionic, then you're probably completely new to HTML5 mobile application development - and that's completely OK, this eBook makes no assumption of skill levels and will walk you through basic concepts, to more advanced concepts and all the way to submitting your application on the Apple App Store and Google Play.
+If you haven't at least heard of Ionic, then you're probably completely new to mobile web application development - and that's completely OK, this eBook makes no assumption of skill levels and will walk you through basic concepts, to more advanced concepts and all the way to submitting your application on the Apple App Store and Google Play.

 You've used Ionic before, but want to learn Ionic 4